Connect with us

 Attacked after wife’s passing

-After the husband’s wife passed away in 2000, the mayor of Neptune proclaimed that day to belong to his wife in the township.
+After the husband’s wife passed away in 2000 from lupus, the mayor of Neptune proclaimed the date of her funeral to belong to his wife in the township.
 The police went out on a complete attack against the husband.

-By the year 2003, the police had harassed and made life totally miserable for the husband and his family.
-The husband wound up retiring from his scientist job and teaching position to take care of his two kids who were also harassed and followed by the police throughout the township.
+By the year 2003, the police had harassed and made life totally miserable for the widowed husband and his family.
+The husband retired from his scientist job and teaching position to care for his two children, who police harassed and followed throughout the township.

 Bad police behavior: Officer picked through neighbors garbage